-Snap means that the parameter enters Write (or Trim) when you touch it, and returns to Read when you release it, using the Glide Out time (this is set on the utils menu, Setup Megamode).
+Snap means that the parameter enters Write (or Trim) when you touch it, and returns to Read when you release it, using the Glide Out time (see page 256).

 Programmed Automation

 The entire automation system can be punched into record, at which time all enabled mix items will start to write automation data.
 This can be done manually or automatically.